This Easter Bunny Cake Recipe is a fun, creative, & festive way to celebrate the Easter holiday with a delicious & adorable dessert.

-Our Mom used to make this every Easter when we were kids.
+Our Mom used to make this adorable bunny cake every Easter when we were kids.

 It was truly a magical time in our household.

-We’d wake up to big Easter baskets, hunt for Easter eggs, and eat an amazing Easter dinner.
+We’d wake up to big Easter baskets with lots of Easter candy, hunt for Easter eggs, and eat an amazing Easter dinner.

 Holding this piece of paper in my hands makes me think of my young Mom with 4 kids who wanted to make our Easter as special as possible.